-Media Literacy is an English/Literature course for juniors and seniors.
-The course is designed to emphasize comprehension, discernment, and critical-thinking skills in the reading of texts and literature, as well as contemporary and historical images and how they are used to make art, sell products, motivate populations, and alter opinions.
-This course will introduce and explore more advanced literary and rhetorical techniques, which may include debates surrounding television, the internet, and other sources for media, in exploring alternatives to the mainstream media.
-Students will analyze media content in writing throughout the course and explore more advanced literary techniques (irony, satire, humor, connotation, tone, rhythm, symbolism, and so on) through two or more literary genres, with the aim of creating sophisticated readers.
-Writing assignments are required as an additional method to develop and improve critical-thinking and analytic skills.
+Media Literacy is an English course for seniors.
+This course uses a mix of traditional Literature and forms of modern media including but not limited to film, advertisements, and music.
+The course is designed to emphasize comprehension, discernment, and critical-thinking skills in the reading of Literature as well as contemporary and historical media images and how they are used to make art, sell products, motivate populations, and alter opinions.
+This course will introduce and explore advanced literary and rhetorical techniques, as well as specific theories associated with media which may include debates surrounding television, the internet, and other sources for media.
+Multiple writing assignments with an emphasis on grammar and conventions are required in this course.
+Students will analyze media content in writing throughout the course and explore more advanced literary techniques (irony, satire, humor, connotation, tone, rhythm, symbolism, and so on) through two or more literary genres, with the aim of creating sophisticated readers and writers.